The Vice of Lust

 Related Scripture

-“Therefore God gave them up in the lusts of their hearts to impurity, to the degrading of their bodies among themselves, because they exchanged the truth about God for a lie and worshiped and served the creature rather than the Creator, who is blessed forever!” — Romans 1:24-25 (NRSV-CE)
+“Therefore God gave them up in the lusts of their hearts to impurity, to the degrading of their bodies among themselves, because they exchanged the truth about God for a lie and worshiped and served the creature rather than the Creator, who is blessed forever!” — Romans 1:24-25 (NRSVue)

 “But your lust for women was your downfall.” — Sirach 47:19 (GNT)